 Integrity is a foundation of any relationship, and dishonesty has ruined many.
 In the search engine world, dishonest practices will sever the relationship bond, too.
 Google has been crystal clear about techniques that should be avoided, including sneaky redirects, scraped content (plagiarism), hidden text, link schemes, and more.

 For the full list, please see Google’s Search Console Help – Webmaster Guidelines Quality guidelines.
 You get the picture.
 Anything dishonest can get one the boot.
 Integrity in a search engine relationship cannot be compromised.

 - Commitment / Work

-In order for a relationship to last, there has to be a commitment and work.
-The search engine arena has changed and search engine optimization has evolved since it was first coined SEO back in 1995.
+For a relationship to last, there has to be a commitment and work.
+The search engine arena has changed, and search engine optimization has evolved since it was first coined SEO back in 1995.
 At times, SEO may seem like a daunting and overwhelming phenomenon, but like any relationship, it is worth the time and energy it takes to make it work.